Shaberu! DS Oryōri Navi: Brief information

 The software contains numerous Japanese recipes with step by step instructions, and the user can use the Nintendo DS's microphone for voice-recognition commands like turning pages.
 All the instructions are read out loud, while some instructions are video recordings showing how to do some tasks like chopping.
 It is possible to choose recipes based on a number of calories, the ingredients the user has and so forth.
 The simulator also keeps in memory what dishes the player has already made.
 It also features a timer.
 As a bonus, the Game & Watch game, Chef, can also be played in this DS title.

 Reception

 Shaberu!
 DS Oryōri Navi received an Excellence Prize for Entertainment at the 2006 Japan Media Arts Festival.

-Sequels and Spinoffs
+Sequels and spin-offs

 Shaberu!
-DS Oryōri Navi gave birth to five sequels, with development split between Nintendo and Koei.
-Nintendo itself issued a Japan only sequel Kenkou Ouen Recipe 1000: DS Kondate Zenshuu (健康応援レシピ1000 DS献立全集, lit.
-"Health Boost Recipe 1000: DS Complete Menu"), an internationally released sequel in the 2008 title Cooking Guide: Can't Decide What to Eat?, and the North America-only 2010 release America's Test Kitchen: Let's Get Cooking, based on the PBS program, America's Test Kitchen after Cook's Illustrated magazine helped the publisher to write the game.
+DS Oryōri Navi gave birth to numerous sequels.
+Nintendo developed a Japan only sequel Kenkou Ouen Recipe 1000: DS Kondate Zenshuu (健康応援レシピ1000 DS献立全集, lit.
+"Health Boost Recipe 1000: DS Complete Menu"), an internationally released sequel in the 2008 titled Cooking Guide: Can't Decide What to Eat?, and the North America-only 2010 release America's Test Kitchen: Let's Get Cooking, based on the PBS program, America's Test Kitchen after Cook's Illustrated magazine helped the publisher to write the game.